Joe Martinez (baseball): Pittsburgh Pirates

 The Pirates immediately optioned Martinez to the Class AAA Indianapolis Indians of the International League.
 In seven games (four starts), he posted a 1–2 record, a 5.72 ERA, 18 strikeouts, seven walks, and 46 hits allowed in 28 1/3 innings.
 He was promoted by the Pirates on September 5.
 Despite Martinez's starting experience, manager John Russell said the team planned to use him as a relief pitcher.
 He made five relief appearances for them, recording no record and a 3.12 ERA.
 In nine games (one start) combined between San Francisco and Pittsburgh, he had an 0–1 record, a 4.12 ERA, nine strikeouts, nine walks, and 26 hits allowed in 19 2/3 innings.

-Cleveland Indians organization
+Cleveland Indians

 On January 4, 2011, Martinez was traded by the Pirates to the Cleveland Indians for cash considerations.
 He was outrighted to the International League's Columbus Clippers on February 18.
 In 35 games (16 starts), he had an 8–9 record, a 4.04 ERA, 101 strikeouts, 29 walks, and 136 hits allowed in 118 innings.
 The Clippers won the International League championship.
 In the Triple-A National Championship Game on September 20, Martinez threw seven innings and was named the game's Most Valuable Player as Columbus defeated the Omaha Storm Chasers by a score of 8–3.
 On November 2, he became a free agent.